oracle-livelabs/database/xmldb/provision/provision.md

-# Provision an Autonomous Database
+# Provision an autonomous database

 ## Introduction